wynnwu/simple-helper-scripts/README.md

-# simple-helper-scripts
+# Simple Helper Scripts
-Simple helper scripts.

-Made quickly.
-To save time.
-Not the best scripting; just does the job.
+Made quickly to save time for bulk processing usually.
+Not the best scripting but get's the job done. ✌️